beancount/docs/docs/external_contributions.md

 [<u>Lazy Beancount</u>](https://lazy-beancount.xyz/) (Vasily M) / [<u>Evernight/lazy-beancount</u>](https://github.com/Evernight/lazy-beancount) : Opinionated guide on how to start (and continue) tracking personal finances using the open-source Beancount accounting system.
 It comes together with some code.
 The primary goal of this guide is to provide you a way to start managing your own finances using plain-text accounting gradually and incrementally.
 Also with various useful tools already included and set up.

+[<u>The Zen of Balance — https://academy.beanhub.io/</u>](https://academy.beanhub.io/) (Fang-Pen Lin) : An explanation of double-entry accounting using visualizations and diagrams.

+[<u>Multiperiod hledger-Style Reports in beancount: Pivoting a Table | Altynbek Isabekov</u>](https://www.isabekov.pro/multiperiod-hledger-style-reports-in-beancount-pivoting-a-table/) : An article showing how to produce pivot table summaries of account balances, e.g. by year, with [<u>associated code (github)</u>](https://github.com/isabekov/beancount-multiperiod-reports).

 ## Plugins<a id="plugins"></a>

 [<u>split\_transactions</u>](https://www.google.com/url?q=https%3A%2F%2Fgist.github.com%2Fkljohann%2Faebac3f0146680fd9aa5&sa=D&sntz=1&usg=AFQjCNGn2AkL35onTeXgOQzLzkjVpvLcpg): Johann Klähn [<u>wrote a plugin</u>](https://groups.google.com/d/msg/beancount/z9sPboW4U3c/1qIIzro4zFoJ) that can split a single transaction into many against a limbo account, as would be done for depreciation.